Ken Todd: Port Vale

 Despite his lack of experience, Port Vale manager Dennis Butler broke a club record to purchase him for a £37,000 fee in August 1978.
 However, he struggled to live up to his price tag and was singled out for abuse at Vale Park.
 He scored eight goals in 42 Fourth Division and FA Cup games in the 1978–79 season.
-He lost his first-team place under new boss Alan Bloor in August 1979 and played just three games in the 1979–80 season before he was sold on to Portsmouth for £20,000 in October.
+He lost his first-team place under new boss Alan Bloor in August 1979 and played just three games in the 1979–80 season before he was sold to Portsmouth for £20,000 in October.

 Portsmouth and later career

-He scored just one goal in three Fourth Division games for Frank Burrows's "Pompey" in the 1979–80 promotion campaign.
+Todd scored just one goal in three Fourth Division games for Frank Burrows's "Pompey" in the 1979–80 promotion campaign.
 He left Fratton Park and later played for Fareham Town (Southern League) and Waterlooville.
 He scored 50 goals in one season for the "Hawks" and later worked as Havant's player-manager.
 Todd also returned to Portsmouth as the youth team manager.
 In a 2014 interview, he stated that he was "amazed" when Burrows offered him the position, as the pair had fallen out the moment he first arrived at the club.

-Personal life
+Personal life and death

-Todd married Suzanne and had a daughter, Ella.
+Kenneth Todd was born in Butterknowle on 24 August 1957.
+He married Suzanne and had a daughter.

+Todd died on 7 September 2026.
+He was 69.